MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-set-up-sales-vat-advance-notifications-for-elster.md

 ---
 # How to: Set Up Sales VAT Advance Notifications for ELSTER
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, to submit valid sales VAT advance notifications to the ELSTER portal, you must set up the following:
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], to submit valid sales VAT advance notifications to the ELSTER portal, you must set up the following:

 -   The company registration information and tax office information.